karolisgrunda/prodblock-chrome-plugin/README.md

 # prodblock-chrome-plugin

-FOr now nothing to read :/
+For now nothing to read :/